Gabriel Santos (footballer, born 1983)

-Gabriel dos Santos Nascimento (born 5 March 1983 in Porto Alegre), known as Gabriel Santos, is a Brazilian footballer who plays as a centre back.
+Gabriel dos Santos Nascimento (born 5 March 1983), known as Gabriel Santos, is a Brazilian former footballer who played as a centre back.
 He began his career with Ponte Preta.
 He played for Palmeiras, who loaned him first to Fluminense and then to Sport.
 His time in Recife was cut short after seven games when Palmeiras sold him to Hapoel Tel Aviv.
 After a period in Hapoel Tel Aviv which ended in January 2008, he came back to Recife.